 Yemen is one of the countries in conflict that the Safeguarding Health in Conflict Coalition and its members are monitoring closely.
 Violence broke out in early 2015 when Houthi rebels overtook the government.
 Saudi Arabia, viewing the Houthis as a threat in the region, created a coalition that began intervening militarily.
-For nearly two years, civilians have endured sustained airstrikes in addition to heavy shelling on the ground.
+For more than three years, civilians have endured sustained airstrikes in addition to heavy shelling on the ground.

 What can we do?

-Coalition member Watchlist on Children in Armed Conflict is active in Yemen and advocates directly with the UN Security Council and the with Security Council Working Group to safeguard health care by implementing Resolution 2286 and Resolution 1998.
+Coalition member Watchlist on Children and Armed Conflict has researched and reported on health care in Yemen, and advocates directly with the UN Security Council and the Security Council Working Group on Children and Armed Conflict to safeguard health care by implementing Resolution 2286 and Resolution 1998.